 LD: Many of our families have an additional diagnosis on top of Down syndrome.
 Often it's autism, but there are countless others.
 And that can be so hard to deal with.
 They tell us, "Okay, we just got our footing with Down syndrome, and now the rug has been pulled out from underneath us again."
-It's just layer on top of layer, and they're like, "How do we get out of this hole?"
+It's just layer on top of layer on top of layer, and they're like, "How do we get out of this hole?"